Helpline information

 Risk Factors for Fentanyl Addiction

-Since fentanyl is a highly addictive drug, anyone who uses the drug has potential to become addicted.
+Since fentanyl is a highly addictive drug, anyone who uses the drug has the potential to become addicted.
 However, there are risk factors that can make specific groups of people more prone to opioid addiction.

 Risk factors specific to fentanyl addiction may include: